will-cern/xroofit-readthedocs/docs/source/basics.rst

 Workspaces
 ------------
-A workspace is a collection of one or more models with one or more datasets.
+A workspace is a collection of one or more pdfs with one or more datasets.
 The observables of a workspace are all the observables of the datasets.
-The parameters of a workspace are all the other variables of the models in the workspace.
+The parameters of a workspace are all the other variables of the pdfs in the workspace.
 In RooFit these are the class ``RooWorkspace``.
 These can also store fit results and any other type of ROOT object.

 .. _regular observables:
 .. _global observables: